dragonflyoss/d7y.io/docs/operations/best-practices/deployment-best-practices.md

 ### GC

-Mainly used for Task cache GC in node disk, taskTTL is evaluated based on actual cache time.
+Used for Task cache GC in node disk, taskTTL is calculated based on cache time.
 To avoid cases where GC would be problematic or potentially catastrophi, it is recommended to use the default values ​​for `distHighThresholdPercent` and `distLowThresholdPercent`, Please refer to [dfdaemon.yaml](../../reference/configuration/client/dfdaemon.md).